Updated: Dec 6, 2021

-It’s the question I ask myself every day, sometimes multiple times a day.
-Especially when I am working for collective good in spaces of whiteness.
+It’s the question I ask myself every day, sometimes multiple times a day (especially when I am working for collective good in spaces of whiteness).

-By design I mean creation and action, and the thoughts and intentions behind them.
+By design I mean creation and action— and the thoughts and intentions behind them.

-So, when we design for comfort we:
+When we design for comfort, we:

-· We accommodate the norms of the playbook we were given.
-A playbook that does not guide us in the work of justice, liberation, and belonging.
+We accommodate the norms of the playbook we were given— a playbook that does not guide us in the work of justice, liberation and belonging.

-We create safe space, not brave space.
-Space that is designed to minimize discomfort, to meet “people where they are.”
+We create safe space— not brave space.
+Space that is designed to minimize discomfort, to “meet people where they are at.”
 What about the people who are in front?
-At the front edge of the continuum?
-Our people of many beautiful colors who need to be seen and supported?
+Or at the front edge of the continuum?
+Our POMBC who need to be seen and supported?
 Who is designing space for them?

 We say DEI and then only focus on the D. Maybe the I. The E?
 We don't talk about that.

 We say racial equity, but don’t actually talk about whiteness and white supremacy as racialized.

-We get fixated on things like perfection, efficiency, strategic plans, individualism, and impact at the margins.
+We get fixated on things like perfection, efficiency, strategic plans, individualism and impact at the margins.

-Designing for comfort means we continue to keep whiteness and the current power structure in a deep soothed contentment."
+Designing for comfort means we continue to keep whiteness and the current power structure in a deep soothed contentment.

 Take a few moments to reflect on your own mindset around risk, progress and comfort.
 Who feels heard at the end of meetings?
 Who feels empowered and safe?
 Consider how you can move your work towards more equity by centering progress for POMBC and the collective good.